stevekm/UCSC-custom-track-generator/README.md

 ## URL

 The URL supplied must be reachable by UCSC.
 If the URL requires a user-login, it will not work.
 If you are not sure, you should test the URL for one or more tracks by trying to navigate to them from your web browser; login screens and network restrictions may prevent them from working for UCSC.

+The basename of the provided file is simply added to the end of the supplied URL.
+For example, file `external/path/to/my/peaks.bed` and URL `http://server.edu/external/path/to` will combine as `http://server.edu/external/path/to/peaks.bed`; be sure to provide the full path to the file in the base URL.
+More complex relative path matching between the provided file path & URL path is not yet implemented.

 ## Supported Types